 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following example, the NO_SIMPLIFY_GROUP_BY hint is used to maintain the original GROUP BY logic and prevent any automatic query optimization.
+The following query example uses the NO_SIMPLIFY_GROUP_BY Hint to maintain the original GROUP BY logic and prevent any automatic query optimizations.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);